bestinslot-xyz/brc20-programmable-module/README.md

 - from_pkscript (`string`): Bitcoin pkscript that created the deploy/call inscription
 - data (`string`): Call or deploy data for EVM, corresponds to the "d" (Data) field of a deploy inscription
-- encoded_data (`string`): Call or deploy data for EVM, encoded in base64 with the compression prefix, corresponds to the "b" (Base64 Data) field of a deploy inscription
+- base64_data (`string`): Call or deploy data for EVM, encoded in base64 with the compression prefix, corresponds to the "b" (Base64 Data) field of a deploy inscription
 - timestamp (`int`): Current block timestamp
 - hash (`string`): Current block hash
 - tx_idx (`int`): Transaction index, starts from 0 every block, and needs to be incremented for every transaction